postmanlabs/labs-docs/src/pages/docs/sending-requests/cookies.md

 Postman supports the following attributes:

-* **cookieName**, **cookieValue**: The name of the cookie and the value stored in it.
+* **cookieName**, **cookieValue** - The name of the cookie and the value stored in it.
-* **Domain**: The domain Postman will send the cookie to.
+* **Domain** - The domain Postman will send the cookie to.
-* **Path**: The URL path that the cookie is restricted to.
+* **Path** - The URL path that the cookie is restricted to.
 If the path is `/`, the cookie will be sent to all requests in the specified domain.
-* **HttpOnly**: If present, the cookie won't be accessible to the client-side scripts run on the page (for example, with `document.cookie` in JavaScript).
+* **HttpOnly** - If present, the cookie won't be accessible to the client-side scripts run on the page (for example, with `document.cookie` in JavaScript).
 The cookie will only be added to the cookie header in requests that are made.
 This field does not have an effect on Postman's behavior.
-* **Secure**: If present, the cookie is only sent when the URL begins with `https://` and won't be sent over an insecure connection.
+* **Secure** - If present, the cookie is only sent when the URL begins with `https://` and won't be sent over an insecure connection.
-* **Expires**: The time after which the cookie will expire and not be sent by Postman.
+* **Expires** - The time after which the cookie will expire and not be sent by Postman.

 Select **Save** to save the cookie to the cookie store under the relevant domain.